Jason Allen 23/12/22

 For anyone who doesn’t have a mini-bio of Phil Howard spring immediately to mind upon the mention of his name, he’s one of those elder statesmen chefs from the same generation that blessed us with Marco Pierre White, Gordon Ramsay, and Michel Roux Jr. And despite the fact that he’s won as many Michelin Stars as his contemporaries (two at The Square, one at Elystan Street, one at Kitchen W8) with a few exceptions he’s mostly shunned the limelight and the TV studio – he might otherwise be a household name.

-He’s parking Notto in an old Paperchase shop down in Piccadilly, which will presumably need a couple of minor upgrades, like tables, chairs, and the installation of a kitchen.
-At the helm of that kitchen will be one Louis Korovilas, a fresh pasta specialist whose recent work includes standouts Noci and Bancone.
-And frankly, if you could choose anyone to steer a ship like this, his name would probably be at the top of the shortlist.
+At the helm of that kitchen is one Louis Korovilas, the specialist already behind some of London’s best fresh pasta restaurants – Noci and Bancone.
+Frankly, if you could choose anyone to steer a ship like this, his name would probably be at the top of the shortlist.

 Notto | 198-200 Piccadilly, W1J 9EZ

-Planning on staying in the neighbourhood?
-Take a look at our collection on the Best Bars in Mayfair…
+Fancy a nightcap?
+Take a look at our pick of the Best Bars in Mayfair…

 The Nudge is an independent, searchable and highly-curated guide to the most interesting places to go and things to do in London, giving members unrestricted access to our full compendium of continually-updated restaurants, bars, events, exhibitions, date ideas, itineraries, member perks, weekend guides, monthly agendas and more – all delivered via our website, email newsletters & members’ app.